Frank-Walter Steinmeier: 2017 Bundestag election

 Following the federal election in September 2017, coalition talks began between the Christian Democratic Union, Christian Social Union, Free Democratic Party and the Green Party.
-The talks continued for 4 weeks until just past midnight on 20 November when the Free Democrats and their leader Christian Lindner walked out of the talks and they subsequently collapsed.
-The collapse of the talks left another Grand Coalition as the only coalition with a majority in the Bundestag; this however seemed difficult, as the Leader of the Social Democratic Party Martin Schulz had ruled out another Grand Coalition on multiple occasions.
+The talks continued for 4 weeks until just past midnight on 20 November, when the Free Democrats walked out of the talks.
+The collapse of the talks left another Grand Coalition as the only coalition with a majority in the Bundestag; this however seemed difficult, as the Leader of the Social Democratic Party, Martin Schulz, had ruled out another Grand Coalition on multiple occasions.

 In the following weeks, Steinmeier played an important role in the formation of the next government.
-This is because if the Bundestag fails to elect a chancellor in 14 days of voting, the president can either appoint the individual with most votes to lead a minority government or dissolve the Bundestag and call new elections.
-This type of political crisis had never been seen in Germany before and pushed the president into a quite powerful position which is rare for Germany.
-Steinmeier declared he would not consider a dissolution of the Bundestag as a preferable solution, and managed to persuade Schulz to meet with Angela Merkel and start preliminary talks.
+He declared he would not consider a dissolution of the Bundestag as a preferable solution, and managed to persuade Martin Schulz to meet with Angela Merkel and start preliminary talks.
 After long coalition talks, CDU, CSU and SPD formed a new grand coalition.
-Merkel was re-elected in the Bundestag on 14 March 2018.
+Merkel was re-elected Chancellor on 14 March 2018.

 Political positions as president

 In October 2017, Steinmeier visited Putin and Gorbachev in Moscow.
-His visit was the first by one of his rank since 2010.

-As early as June 2021, an Estonian academic characterized Steinmeier's politics of Russian rapprochement as "dangerous idealism".
+As early as June 2021, an Estonian academic characterised Steinmeier's politics of Russian rapprochement as "dangerous idealism".